Title VI Notice

 - The modification will fundamentally alter the nature of service, program, or activity;

 - The modification will result in a direct threat to the health and safety of others;

 - The individual is able to use the service, program or activity for its intended purpose without the requested modification.

 - The modification will result in undue financial or administrative burden on SEPTA.

 Pennsylvania Human Relations Act Notice

 SEPTA complies with all provisions of the Pennsylvania Human Relations Act.
-For more information click on the following links:
+For more information see: